It was an ordinary Wednesday, or so I thought. I checked my phone and opened Instagram like I must have done a million times before.

 Not exactly a flood of new followers... more like a trickle.

-So here’s the deal - feature pages and likes on Instagram may give a boost to the ego, but they don’t really build an audience or create a lot of value.
+So here’s the deal - feature pages and likes on Instagram may give a boost to the ego, but they don’t really build an audience or create a lot of value for photographers.
 Besides the feels, that is.